grinnell-cs/datavis-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > Peiyun Zhang
+> Connor "G-T" Gregorich-Trevor

 What are your GitHub usernames?
 > Peiyun:pinnnnnn
+> Connor:NullCGT

 What do you prefer to be called?
 > Peiyun: Pinn
+> Connor: Either G-T or Connor is fine, I have no preference.

 Why are you taking this course?
 > Peiyun: I have been doing data visualization using R and Python, i want to expand my toolkit.
+> Connor: I want to learn about javascript, and I think that data visualization is very important as a psych major

 What are your concerns about this course?
 > Peiyun: To handle with a language that i never used
+> Connor: Learning so many languages

 What topic in this course are you most excited to cover?
 > Peiyun: Interactive visualization
+> Connor: Javascript, I've heard a lot about it as a language and I want to see what it's really like.

 Do you have any questions for me?
 > Peiyun: Do you have a question then try to find the data, or the other way around?
+> Connor: -

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2017S/CSC395/syllabus/) for course policies.